nnhansg/dear-ruby/README.md

-# dear-ruby
+# dear-inventory-ruby

-DearRuby - the Ruby gem for the DEAR Inventory API
+DearInventoryRuby - the Ruby gem for the DEAR Inventory API

 This specifing endpoints for DEAR Inventory API